eslamelgourany/Data_Science_Capstone_Project/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments <a name="Acknowledgments"></a>
-I find it very helpful and useful to provide such nice data and information to the public.
+Thanks to Udacity and Starbucks, we are able to put our hands on a simulated data that mimics customer behavior on the Starbucks rewards mobile app.